-If you’ve been convicted of a DUI, DWI, OWI, or a similar driving offense, it means you were found to be operating a vehicle while intoxicated.
+If you’ve been convicted of a DUI, DWI, OWI, or a similar driving offense, you were found to be operating a vehicle while intoxicated.
 You don’t have to agree with the conviction, but it will be on your driving record.

 It is common for a person to have their driver’s license suspended after such a conviction.

 Did You Try Out Our Quote Comparison Tool?
 Save BIG!

 When you have a motorcycle at home to ride, you might wonder if it is possible to obtain a license or endorsement to ride it.

 It is possible, but you must restore your driving privileges before obtaining a motorcycle endorsement or license.